Bumin Qaghan: Early life and reign

 In 551, Bumin requested a Western Wei princess for marriage.
-Yuwen Tai permitted it and sent Princess Changle of Western Wei to Bumin in July–August 551.
+Yuwen Tai permitted it and sent Princess Changle of Western Wei to Bumin in July or August 551.
 In the same year Emperor Wen of Western Wei died, and Bumin sent a mission and gave two hundred horses.

 The Book of Zhou does not explicitly date revolt of the Tiele.
 Sima Guang's Zizhi Tongjian places it in 551, but historian Cen Zhongmian argued this dating is incorrect.
 According to him, since Tumen subsequently requested marriages from both Rouran and Western Wei, the defeat of the Tiele could not have happened as late as 551.
 Scholars Xue Zongzheng and Wu Yugui agree, with Xue further speculating the event occurred in 550 or earlier.

 The beginning of formal diplomatic relations with China propped up Bumin's authority among the Turks.
 He eventually united the local Turkic tribes and ended their subservience to the Rouran.
-In February–March 552 Bumin's army defeated Anagui's forces at the north of Huaihuang and then Anagui committed suicide.
+In February or March 552 Bumin's army defeated Anagui's forces at the north of Huaihuang and then Anagui committed suicide.
 With their defeat Bumin proclaimed himself Illig Qaghan and made his wife qaghatun.
 Marcel Erdal compared "Illig" to ilkhan (i.e. ruler of people) in Old Turkic.
-Rybatzki instead translated this title as "Qaghan who has a land".
+Rybatzki instead translated this title as "qaghan who has a land".
 According to the Bilge Qaghan's memorial complex and the Kul Tigin's memorial complex, Bumin and Istemi ruled people by Turkic laws and they developed them.